Drivers learn city-scale dynamic equilibrium: Empirical Results

 \subsection{Group adjustment}

 Changes in taxi regulation affect the equilibrium, which provide unique opportunities to test the implications of the theory.
 On 2013-08-08, NYC TLC launched Street Hail Livery, also known as green cabs.
 The new system is allowed to pick up street-hail passengers outside core Manhattan, defined as south of West 110th Street and East 96th Street, see \cref{fig:overview}a-b.
-This change gradually increased the supply of street-hail service outside core Manhattan, and by constitutive relation \cref{eq:constitutive} this should decrease the marginal driver revenue on segments therein.
+This change gradually increased the supply of street-hail service outside core Manhattan, and by second law \cref{eq:second-law} and constitutive relation \cref{eq:constitutive} this should decrease the marginal driver revenue on segments therein.
 By zeroth law \cref{eq:zeroth-law}, segments within core Manhattan should also have marginal driver revenue decreased to the same level, which implies more supply of yellow cabs in core Manhattan where they have exclusive rights to service.
-By first law \cref{eq:first-law}, the proportion of service time yellow cab drivers spent outside core Manhattan should decrease. \Cref{fig:learning}d compares the time-series of percentage of pickups in the region bordering core Manhattan in 2012 and 2013.
+By first law \cref{eq:first-law}, the proportion of service time yellow cab drivers spent outside core Manhattan should decrease. \Cref{fig:adjustment} compares the time-series of percentage of pickups in the region bordering core Manhattan in 2012 and 2013.
 This percentage slightly reduced after the 2012 fare raise, greatly increased during Hurricane Sandy, and moderately increased during Thanksgiving and Christmas.
 Excluding irregularities due to Hurricane Sandy and the holidays, the percentage is stable in the last two months of both years, with a robust decline in 2013.
+This is consistent with the implication of our model, and exemplifies the use of the thermodynamic interpretation of the equilibrium in explaining macroscopic phenomena.